CatenaTools/catena-public-docs/engines/unreal/quickstart.md

 We will use the `CommonUser` plugin to kick off the login flow.
 To learn more about the `CommonUser` plugin [you can read this documentation.](https://dev.epicgames.com/documentation/en-us/unreal-engine/common-user-plugin-in-unreal-engine-for-lyra-sample-game#commonusersubsystem)

-### 1. Player Login

 For this login request we will be logging in using a test account.

-By default, login is performed using a test account.
+### 1. Player Login Using Blueprints

 1. Run the editor
 2. Click `Open Level Blueprint`.
 This can be found in the blueprint button left of the play button.